TOVTC/kevin-identityserver-tutorial/README.md

 ```
 dotnet new web
 ```
-* Using the instructions from the official Identity Server documentation, create a new solution and add the project file to it so it can be opened by Visual Studio
+* Using the instructions from the official Identity Server documentation, create a new solution and add the project file (the .csproj file) to it so it can be opened by Visual Studio
 ```
 dotnet new sln -n <name-of-solution>
 dotnet sln add <path-to-solution>